varshamukund3-a11y/mortgage-default-rca/README.md

 High DTI: 23.02%
 Cash-Out Refi: 21.32%
 Other / Unknown: 21.14%
-Collateral over-leverage (High LTV) is the single largest identified driver, consistent with the LTV analysis in Query 2.
 Query 9 — Shift-Share Decomposition by FICO Bucket Separates each FICO bucket's contribution to portfolio default rate into two components:
 Rate effect — contribution from that segment's own default rate being above/below portfolio average